-Once of the common concerns entrepreneurs have when writing a book is how many they should give away and how many they should sell.
+One of the common concerns entrepreneurs have when writing a book is how many they should gift as strategic book giveaways and how many they should sell.

 The key is understanding your numbers – what is the cost of the books you’re giving away and what are the different ways you can make back that investment?